 Colonoscopy: What to Know

 If your doctor recommends you have a colonoscopy, don’t worry.
 You may think it’s going to be a terrible procedure, but it won’t be.
 Most likely you won’t even be awake to remember it.
+(Most people consider the preparation for the procedure to be the worst part.)

 What Do I Do Before Exam?